litochoro travel guide

 Litochoro Town: The heart of everything, walking distance to restaurants, shops, and bus stops to hiking trails.
 Best for first-timers and those without cars.

 Near the Port: Quieter with easy beach access.
-Good for travelers arriving by ferry or those prioritizing beach time over mountain activities.
+Good for travelers prioritizing beach time over mountain activities.

 Outskirts/Mountain Views: More privacy and stunning views of Olympus.
 Perfect if you have a car and want somewhere special to return to after adventures.